AliciaXia222/Capstone-Team-Climate-Trace/README.md

 The following figure shows detailed performance metrics for the Random Forest model across different validation strategies and building types.
 Detailed results by region can be found in this [table](https://github.com/AliciaXia222/Capstone-Team-Climate-Trace/blob/main/results/20241208_2046_rf_detailed_results.csv), while average performance metrics are available [here](https://github.com/AliciaXia222/Capstone-Team-Climate-Trace/blob/main/results/20241208_2046_rf_average_results.csv).

 ![eui_predictions_all_domain](/figures/06_avg_rf.png)

+A detailed analysis of the Random Forest model's performance revealed distinct patterns across building types and validation strategies.
+For non-residential buildings, the model achieved its best performance in within-domain validation with a MAPE of 8.96% and R² of 0.22, though performance declined in cross-domain scenarios (MAPE 13.58%, R² -0.36).
+For residential buildings, while showing higher error rates (MAPE 12.76% within-domain), it demonstrated stronger explanatory power (R² 0.52).
+The all-domain strategy provided a balanced middle ground, with MAPE of 9.98% and 13.08% for non-residential and residential buildings respectively.
+These results demonstrate that while geographical variations impact model performance, the Random Forest consistently maintains error levels well within our target range of 30-40% MAPE across all scenarios, making it a robust choice for global EUI prediction.

 The following figures display the prediction performance across different regions for both residential (top row) and non-residential (bottom row) EUI.
 Each scatter plot compares predicted versus actual values